Skip to main content

 ResourceWhat you'll learn

-Create Kusto ToolBuild reusable queries
+Create Kusto ToolBuild reusable parameterized queries

-Diagnose with 3P ObservabilityUse Kusto for diagnosis
+Diagnose with 3P ObservabilityUse Kusto data for incident diagnosis

 Was this page helpful?